gautam0998/Process_Scheduler/README.md

 To run any scheduler, compile all files and then run the scheduler you want to.

 The VSCode Workspace Settings has been provided in the main directory.

+The Log files have not been attached due to their large size but can be requested at the following email id email ID: mete.zodiac0c@icloud.com